tebelorg/RPA-Python/README.md

 Check out [sample Python script](https://github.com/tebelorg/TagUI-Python/blob/master/sample.py) and [RedMart groceries example](https://github.com/tebelorg/TagUI-Python/issues/24). \* If you've discovered an unknown bug when using this tool, [kindly raise a GitHub issue](https://github.com/tebelorg/TagUI-Python/issues) and I'll buy you and one friend a cup of Starbucks (one each, any drink, any size, any city).
 I appreciate your time fiddling with a bug, trying to replicate it, and working with me to fix it. :tea::coffee:

 #### ELEMENT IDENTIFIERS
+An element identifier helps to tell TagUI for Python exactly which element on the user interface you want to interact with.
+For example, //\*[@id="email"] is an XPath pointing to the webpage element having the id attribute "email".

 - For web automation, the web element identifier can be XPath selector, CSS selector, or the following attributes - id, name, class, title, aria-label, text(), href, in decreasing order of priority.
 Recommend writing XPath manually or simply using attributes.
 There is automatic waiting for an element to appear before timeout happens, and error is returned that the element cannot be found.
 To change the default timeout of 10 seconds, use timeout() function.

 - An element identifier can also be a .png or .bmp image snapshot representing the UI element (can be on desktop applications, terminal window or web browser). x, y coordinates of elements on the screen can be used as well.
 Transparency (0% opacity) is supported in .png images, for eg using an image of an UI element with transparent background to enable clicking on an UI element that appears on different backgrounds on different occasions.